niell-ion/crossing-docs/docs/crossing_setup.md

 * Verify that telescoping arm sections overlap by at least 12".

-* Drill a 3/8" holes through each of the overlapping sections, 8" away from the end of each section per the diagram.
+* Using a 3/8" drill bit, drill bolt holes  through each of the overlapping sections, 8" away from the end of each section per the diagram.

 * Remove any metal or fiberglass shavings from the drilled holes.